I don’t want to take up all your time by asking a bunch of difficult questions in one email hehehe….so I thought I’d start off by asking just a few.

 What’s the best way to meet guys if you are afraid of rejection and insecure (ie. won’t use apps or approach people in a bar, club, etc…)?

-There isn’t a best way.
+I’m afraid there is no “best way.”
 I’m still frustrated at the few ways there are to meet guys.
-If you won’t use hookup apps or approach guys in a bar, you have to get creative, because you’ve nixed two major social venues for gay men.
+If you won’t use hookup apps or approach guys in a bar, you’ve restricted the two major ways I know so you will have to get creative.

-Regardless where you try to meet men, you will face the possibility of rejection.
-Your insecurities will always be lurking, looking over your shoulder, whispering in your ear.
+Regardless of where you try to meet men, you will probably feel insecure, and you will have to face the possibility of rejection.
+Your insecurities will always be there, whispering in your ear.
 Don’t let them keep you from doing what you need to do.

 Insecurity and rejection are unavoidable parts of the sex and dating game.
 Everyone has to face them.
 You can’t live without facing them.

 I’m ashamed of my lack of experience at being 49 years old.
 I used to weigh 419 lbs.
 Between the period of 2001 and 2011 I put on about 200 lbs.
 I lost the weight between 2011-2013 by working out.
 I stopped working out last April when I wasn’t meeting guys.
 I just figured it would all happen when I lost the weight because of course gay men are all visual.
 I didn’t count on being so afraid of rejection and insecure because of my lack of experience (not having been with anyone since 2000), I barely remember what it is like or what my sexual role would be (top, bottom, etc..).
 No one ever spent time with me to show me which one is better or what I’m comfortable with as each person I had sex with was someone I met in a bar when I was drunk, seems to be the only way for me to meet anyone once my social anxiety was lowered.